-This qualification will give learners a range of specialist knowledge and transferable skills in the field context of applied IT, providing them with the opportunity to progress to a related HE course, enter an apprenticeship or move directly into employment.
+This qualification will give you a range of specialist knowledge and transferable skills.
+This will provide you with the opportunity to progress to a related Higher Education course, enter an apprenticeship or move directly into employment.

-Students may go on and study relevant IT Higher Education Programmes such as: Computing and IT, Computing Science, Software Development, Software Engineering, ICT and Computer Networks, Business Information Systems or Digital Media.
+Students may go on to study relevant IT Higher Education programmes such as: computing and IT, computing science, software development, software engineering, ICT and computer networks, business information systems or digital media.

-Past students have progressed into a variety of career paths, from system developers, web designers, IT support, to teachers and digital marketers.
+Past students have progressed into a variety of career paths, from system developers, web designers and IT support, to teachers and digital marketers.
 An IT qualification will prove valuable regardless of your chosen career path.